jerkerolofsson/dothttptest/README.md

 LIST  http://localhost/mcp MCP
 ```

-This will verify that tools can be listed
+This will list tool available from the MCP server (IMcpClient.ListToolsAsync).
+The response will be serialized as json and can be verified with the "json" verifier or the "tool" verifier.

 #### Verify that a tool exists